h2oai/wave/website/docs/graphics.md

 4. `h -50`: Draw a line 50px left
 5. `z`: Close the path (going back to where we started)

-The little drawing syntax above is part of the SVG specification, not something unique to Q.
+The little drawing syntax above is part of the SVG specification, not something unique to Wave.

-Authoring `path()` drawing commands by hand is tedious, so Q provides two utilities to make it easier: `p()` and `turtle()`.
+Authoring `path()` drawing commands by hand is tedious, so Wave provides two utilities to make it easier: `p()` and `turtle()`.

 ## Drawing with paths